Margin Trading on WhiteBIT

 The orange sector represents the Margin Call zone, while the red sector represents the Liquidation zone.
 The higher the leverage and the lower the funds on the collateral balance, the higher the risk. |

-Margin Fraction (MF) |
+Margin Fraction |

 The Margin Fraction value represents the ratio of a user’s available funds in the “Collateral” balance to the total borrowed funds.
-The value can range from +infinity to MMF (50% for leverage 1x and 5% for leverage 10x).
-In the worst-case scenario, the Margin Fraction tends towards MMF (liquidation, insolvency), otherwise towards +infinity (full solvency). |
+The value can range from +infinity to Maintenance Margin Fraction.
+On WhiteBIT, the Maintenance Margin Fraction for each leverage, ranging from 1x to 10x, is 2.5%.
+In the worst-case scenario, the Margin Fraction tends towards Maintenance Margin Fraction (liquidation, insolvency), otherwise towards +infinity (full solvency). |

-Maintenance Margin Fraction (MMF) | The Maintenance Margin Fraction represents the minimum required ratio of own funds that must be maintained in the collateral account to avoid liquidation.
-The position will be automatically liquidated if the MF value falls below the MMF threshold.
-The MMF value depends on the leverage.
-Higher leverage corresponds to a lower percentage of MMF. |
+Maintenance Margin Fraction | The Margin Fraction represents the minimum required ratio of own funds that must be maintained in the collateral account to avoid liquidation.
+The position will be automatically liquidated if the Margin Fraction value falls below the Maintenance Margin Fraction threshold. |

 Min.
-Order Amount | The minimum amount of funds (stock) that will be used to place an order. |
+Order Amount | The minimum amount of funds (Stock) that will be used to place an order. |

 Min.
-Order | The minimum amount of money that will be used to place an order. |
+Order | The minimum amount of funds (Money) that will be used to place an order. |

 Taker Fee/ Maker Fee | Taker Fee: The taker fee is the commission a user pays when their order is executed immediately.
 For example, the user will incur a taker fee if a market order is placed and executed at the current market price.
-This fee is typically slightly higher because takers take liquidity away from the market.
+This fee is typically slightly higher because takers bring new liquidity to the market.

 Maker Fee: The maker fee is the commission a user pays when their order is not immediately executed and placed on the order book.
 The order needs to enter the exchange’s order book.
 This fee is usually slightly lower because such orders help maintain market stability and provide liquidity. |